 Pam Grossman is a writer, curator, and teacher of magical practice and history.
-She is the author of the illuminated manifesto, What Is A Witch (Tin Can Forest), and her writings about witches, occulture, and art have appeared in numerous mediums, including Sabat, Abraxas Journal, Sciences Occultes, Huffington Post, MSN, Film Comment, and Etsy.
+She is the author of Waking the Witch (Gallery Books, 2019) and the illuminated manifesto, What Is A Witch (Tin Can Forest Press).
+Her writings about witches, occulture, and art have appeared in numerous mediums, including Sabat, Ravenous, Abraxas Journal, Sciences Occultes, Huffington Post, MSN, Film Comment, and Etsy.

 She is a frequent lecturer on the occult history of Modern art and the representation of witchcraft in visual culture.
 She is also the creator of Phantasmaphile, a blog that specializes in esoteric and fantastical art, which she has maintained since 2005.

 Pam’s group art shows and projects, including the critically-acclaimed exhibition Language of the Birds: Occult and Art, have been featured by such outlets as Artforum, The New York Times, The New Yorker, and Art in America.
 She is the Associate Editor of Fulgur Esoterica and the co-organizer of the Occult Humanities Conference at NYU.